-Psoriasis is not contagious — one person cannot pass it one to another.
+Psoriasis is not contagious.
+One person cannot pass it to another.

 A doctor will discuss the treatment options and help determine the best choices.

-- Seemingly unrelated symptoms occur, especially a fever, weakness, chills, or intense pain.
+- Seemingly unrelated symptoms occur, especially fevers, weakness, chills, or intense pain.

-- There are signs of infection, such as oozing pus.
+- There are symptoms of infection, such as oozing pus.

-- Red lines spread from the lesions, as this can indicate a rapidly spreading infection.
+- Red lines spread from the lesions, as this may indicate a rapidly spreading infection.

-- There are signs of erythrodermic or guttate psoriasis.
+- There are symptoms of erythrodermic or guttate psoriasis.

 - Skin changes are widespread.

-- Psoriasis treatment is not working or is causing serious side effects.
+- Treatment is not working or is causing serious side effects.

-Also, consult a doctor about any changes in the pattern of psoriasis symptoms.
-For example, if a flare usually lasts 1 week, see a doctor if symptoms persist beyond 2 weeks.
+Also, a person should consult a doctor about any changes in the pattern of their psoriasis symptoms.
+For example, if a flare usually lasts for 1 week, they should contact a doctor if their symptoms persist for longer than 2 weeks.